Music

 Queues of people leaving the Forum complex.

-Even so, there have been good concerts before and –while there have been open stages– during the rain.
+Nevertheless, there were good concerts before and – while there were open stages – during the rain.

-.
-Geese, who were preceded by the good reception of the album The rain arrived around quarter past seven, timidly at first, precisely when Geese's performance began.
-The concert justified the anticipation in the central part of the Forum, which was very full.
+The rain arrived around quarter past seven, timidly at first, precisely when Geese's performance began.
+The concert justified the anticipation in the central part of the Fòrum, which was very full.
 It was the young act of the day.
-Too bad the apotheosis wasn't total: as the rain and wind intensified, many spectators left to seek shelter.
-The same happened in other areas of the venue.
+A shame that the apotheosis wasn't total: as the rain and wind intensified, many spectators left to seek shelter.
+The same was happening in other areas of the venue.
 The crowd that remained in front of the stage was able to enjoy a good concert led by a reserved but magnetic frontman.
-Brooklyn accent, Adidas tracksuit in the style of Manchester in the 90s, and an intelligent dynamic between vocal melody and guitar and drum riffs.
-All very connected to the musical history of New York, like the rock of Crusades and the punk-rock of Islands of men.
+A Brooklyn accent, Adidas tracksuit in the style of 90s Manchester, and an intelligent dynamic between vocal melody and guitar and drum riffs.
+All very connected to the musical history of New York.
 Geese, who came preceded by the good reception of the album Getting killed, have earned the right to return to Primavera Sound to perform on the main stages, if possible on a day without rain.

 Umbrellas open during the Geese concert

 The early bird alternative was to poke your head out onto the Schwarzkopf stage, "the hairdresser's" according to popular wisdom.
-Before 5 p.m., South Koreans Hypnosis Therapy were already dishing out daytime rave beats there; in fact, rather than the first concert of the first day of the festival, it seemed like the last one of an after on a Sunday.
-The audience, grateful by nature, spent their time quite entertained by the sea, and even crouched down when the vocalist shouted for them to do so.
+Before 5 PM, the South Koreans Hypnosis Therapy were already dishing out daytime ravebeats; in fact, it seemed less like the first concert of the first day of the festival and more like the last one of an after on a Sunday.
+The audience, grateful by nature, spent their time quite entertained by the sea, and even crouched down when the vocalist yelled at them to do so.

 Posters announcing the temporary suspension of performances

-Once on the marine platform (the green-carpeted Mordor according to the people), Blood Orange, the project of British Devonté Hynes, was delivering a sensitive atmospheric R&B with guitar.
-However, in the mid-afternoon, the offer of small stages was more stimulating, such as that of the Port, where the British band The New Eves performed: rock dressed in punk with cello, violin, and flute and an undeniable capacity to surprise, recalling the early PJ Harvey, remembering the rhythmic determination of the Riot Grrrls or proposing post-punk electricity spirals.
+Once on the marine platform (the green-carpeted Mordor according to the people), Blood Orange, the project of British Devonté Hynes, was delivering sensitive atmospheric R&B with guitar.
+However, in the mid-afternoon, the offering of small stages was more stimulating, like that of El Port, where British band The New Eves performed: rock dressed in punk with cello, violin, and flute, and an undeniable capacity to surprise, recalling the early PJ Harvey, remembering the rhythmic determination of the Riot Grrrls, or proposing post-punk electricity spirals.
 Splendid, of course.
 And then among the audience at the Geese concert.

 stats